Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention: Proposed Method

-Similar to Graph Attention Network (GAT) \cite{VCCRLB18}, a multi-head attention mechanism can be used to stabilize the learning process of self-attention in node-level attention.
-In details, $K$ independent node-level attentions execute the transformation of Equation (4), and then the features achieved by $K$ heads will be concatenated, resulting in the output representation of the schema node:
+A multi-head attention mechanism can be used to stabilize the learning process of self-attention in node-level attention.
+In details, $K$ independent node-level attentions execute the transformation of Equation (4), and then the features achieved by $K$ heads will be concatenated, resulting in the output representation of the schema node: \begin{small}